HanumantappaBudihal/Design-Patterns-and-Principles-in-.NET-Core/README.md

 # Software - Architecture
-This repository is created to collected all knowledge about software architecture development.
-Design pattern, SOLID principles , Anti patterns ,etc,.
-Used .NET Core and C# for implementation.
+This repository is created to collect all knowledge about software architecture development.
+Like Design patterns, SOLID principles , Anti patterns ,etc,.
+Included lot of  samples and proper documents to understand all topics from the ground level.